Polk County, Oregon

 I have a very heavy outbreak of ligus bugs.
 How do I get rid of them without spraying?
 What can I do next year to control them better?

-Polk County OR insect issues over 2 years ago
+Polk County OR almost 3 years ago

 According to "Growing Blueberries in Your Home Garden" EC 1304, "A good planting mix consists of about 80 percent fir bark, 10 percent peat moss, and 10 percent perlite."
 Fir bark can be purchased in different forms.
 I've seen (for sale) fir bark shavings, fir bark dust, fir bark mulch.
 What should I look for?

-Polk County OR blueberries 6 months ago
+Polk County OR about 1 year ago

 Hi.
 I was told the Polk County Extension can help me acquire a caterpillar (Cinnabar?) that will eat the tansy that has exploded across our property this summer.
 Am I barking up the correct tree?

-Polk County OR over 3 years ago
+Polk County OR about 4 years ago